FairwindsOps/goldilocks/CONTRIBUTING.md

 * Install the project with `go get github.com/fairwindsops/goldilocks`
 * Change into the goldilocks directory which is installed at `$GOPATH/src/github.com/fairwindsops/goldilocks`
 * Use `make tidy` or `make build` to ensure all dependencies are downloaded.
-* See the dashboard with `go run main.go dashboard`, then open http://localhost:8080/
+* See the dashboard with `go run main.go dashboard`, then open http://localhost:8080/.
+This assumes that you have a working KUBECONFIG in place with access to a cluster.

 ## Creating a New Issue